chensyCN/llm4ea_official/readme.md

-# Code implementation for LLM4EA in NeurIPS-2024 submission
+# Code implementation for LLM4EA in NeurIPS-2024

 ### Environment setup